dsdanielpark/Bard-API/README.md

 ![](./assets/bard_api.gif)

 I referred to [this github repository(github.com/acheong08/Bard)](https://github.com/acheong08/Bard) where inference process of Bard was reverse engineered.
 Using `__Secure-1PSID`, you can ask questions and get answers from Google Bard.
 This package is designed for application to the Python package [ExceptNotifier](https://github.com/dsdanielpark/ExceptNotifier) and [Co-Coder](https://github.com/dsdanielpark/Co-Coder).
-Please note that the Python package bardapi is provided as a tool to assist developers with mocking and testing, due to the delay in the development and release of Google Bard's API.
-It is not a free service.
-Therefore, we strongly advise against using it for any other purposes.
+Please be aware that it is not a free service but rather provided as a tool to assist developers with testing certain functionalities due to the delayed development and release of Google Bard's API.
+Therefore, it has been designed with a lightweight structure that can be easily adapted when an official API becomes available.
+Therefore, I recommend not using it for any other purposes.

 <br>